-My spring styled tablescape is a beautiful mixture of old and new dishes in my favorite colors!
+My spring styled tablescape is a fun mixture of old and new dishes in my favorite colors!
 Something old, something new, something thrifted and something blue… It features my classic white plates that I have had for years, new Pioneer Woman finds, thrifted Currier and Ives dishes and blue linens.
 I had fun mixing patterns, colors and different collections together for this simple spring table setting.

 I love to decorate the formal dining room during the weekdays and my husband loves to cook a big breakfast on the weekends.
 This casual table setting accommodates both our loves so we can enjoy more time together as a family.
-The table is set and ready for my husband to get cooking!

 Even though our table can seat six or eight, we just have four in our family.
 I decided to keep it real and only set the table for the four of us, while keeping a few extra dishes at the other end of the table for friends stopping by.